 This is a sign that local homeowners are putting time and money into maintaining or renovating their properties, meaning you may be buying at the start of an upswing in prices.

-Check out our interactive house prices map to see price activity in your postcode.
+- Find out more: check out our interactive house prices map to see price activity in your area.

 Video: how to spot an up-and-coming area

 Watch this short video for insider tips on finding property hotspots from expert buying agent Tracy Kellett, founder of BDI Home Finders.